MarianRadu29/MaT--Maintenanc-Web-Tool/README.md

 ### Account Management
 #### Description and Generalities
-- A user can register by choosing an email,a phone number, a password, first name, and last name.
+- A userData can register by choosing an email,a phone number, a password, first name, and last name.
 They can authenticate themselves by only needing the email and password.
-- A user can see all available time slots by day and can make an appoitment.
+- A userData can see all available time slots by day and can make an appoitment.
 #### Information Update
-- When a new user is created, their credentials are entered into the database.
-Similarly, when the user decides to modify their credentials, the new values are also updated in the database.
+- When a new userData is created, their credentials are entered into the database.
+Similarly, when the userData decides to modify their credentials, the new values are also updated in the database.
 #### Operating Conditions
-- To modify their credentials, the user must be authenticated.
+- To modify their credentials, the userData must be authenticated.
-- To authenticate, the user needs an account registered in the database.
+- To authenticate, the userData needs an account registered in the database.

 ### Admin Section